 In addition, the student is required to take six elective courses in sociology or anthropology (18 credits).
 A maximum of six credits in anthropology may count toward this requirement.
-SOCY 396 Community Service and Learning Internships may not be applied toward the major requirements.
-The student must receive a grade of "C" or better in courses that count toward the major (no Pass/Fail accepted).
-At least 16 credits must be earned in courses taken at UMBC.

-If you have had no previous sociology courses, take SOCY 101 Basic Concepts in Sociology, a prerequisite for almost all other courses in sociology, in your first year.
+If you have had no previous sociology courses, take SOCY 101 Basic Concepts in Sociology, a prerequisite for almost all other courses in sociology, in your first semester.

-Your elective choices should be made in line with your academic and occupational objectives, which you should work toward clearly defining.
-Each semester you should see your advisor to discuss those objectives.
+Your SOCY elective choices should be made in line with your academic and occupational objectives, which you should work toward clearly defining.
 It will also be useful to consult the Undergraduate Catalog for course requirements and descriptions.